 Cons: The complexity and wide range of features make this a bad choice for users who want a straightforward CD player.

 If you’re looking for portability and want something a bit more powerful than the average walkman or smartphone, it’s time to turn to the Sony Portable Bluetooth Digital Stereo Sound System.
 Like the best CD players, this impressive device packs a punch for its compact size and includes a built-in handle for carrying ease when you’re on the move.
 In terms of connectivity, the device includes Bluetooth audio streaming, a USB port, an aux socket and a headphone jack.
-You’ll also find an AM/FM tuner with 30 memory presets alongside an LCD display which makes it easier to stay in control of your tunes.
+You’ll also find an AM/FM tuner with 30 memory presets alongside an LCD which makes it easier to stay in control of your tunes.

 Pros: This portable device delivers up to 26 hours of loud and high-quality music.
 Tons of connection options, from retro to modern.